chrispyles/nbforms/docs/notebook_usage.md

 This will output the widget and a "Submit" button that, when clicked, will send an HTTP POST request to your nbforms server with the student's API key, notebook ID, question identifier, and response to be stored on the server.

-`Notebook.ask` can accept multiple questions; for example, `form.ask("q1", "q3")` would display a widget with `q1` and `q3` as its tabs.
-Passing no arguments to `Notebook.ask` will display all of the questions.
+`Form.ask` can accept multiple questions; for example, `form.ask("q1", "q3")` would display a widget with `q1` and `q3` as its tabs.
+Passing no arguments to `Form.ask` will display all of the questions.

 **Users must press the "Submit" button on _each_ tab of the widget, as the button will only send their response for the question in the current tab.** If you call `form.ask("q1", "q3", "q4")`, then users should press "Submit" three times, once in each tab.

 ### Retrieving Data

 nbforms allows you to get your data from the server and collect it into either a datascience `Table` or a pandas `DataFrame`.
-To retrieve the responses from the server, use `Notebook.to_table` or `Notebook.to_df`; the optional `user_hashes` argument (default `False`) indicates whether or not to include a column with a randomly generated hash as a pseudo-username.
+To retrieve the responses from the server, use `Form.to_table` or `Form.to_df`; the optional `user_hashes` argument (default `False`) indicates whether or not to include a column with a randomly generated hash as a pseudo-username.

 ```python
 # datascience Table